Fear, Doubt, and Sadness are emotional giants we face in life. They are daunting opponents. They cast gloomy shadows.

 - Sadness puts an ache in our hearts.

 When Fear, Doubt, and Sadness pound on the door, we cringe.
-When they step over the threshold, we know it is going to be a tough day.
+When they step over the threshold, we know it is going to be a difficult day.

 John Bunyan knew what it was like to face this fearsome threesome.
 In 1661 he was imprisoned for preaching the gospel.
 This first imprisonment (there would be two) left him separated from his wife and children.